 Then it was time for a significant aspect of Simple Minds to finally manifest.
 The band’s penchant for instrumentals would come to be seen as one of their distinguishing marks by the time of their commercial breakthrough, and “Cacophony” was the first of these in their repertoire.
 It’s built around the same chord progression that Bauhaus would revisit as “Lagartija Nick” in four years time.
 MacNeil’s queasy synths would be afflicted with the tremolo disease as Burchill’s spacious and choppy guitar chords defined the circle that the brief composition trod in.

-The next track was another instrumental, but on “Veldt,” the relative unease of the previous track was discarded for an outright sense of dread as the detuned bridge not he previous album’s “All For You” was obviously deemed the jumping off point for this lurching, pseudo-African fever dream of a track.
+The next track was another instrumental, but on “Veldt,” the relative unease of the previous track was discarded for an outright sense of dread as the detuned bridge on the previous album’s “All For You” was obviously deemed the jumping off point for this lurching, pseudo-African fever dream of a track.
 One of the last times that one can hear Burchill’s sax playing was here, and it provided the only comforting thing for the listener’s ear to grab ahold of.
 The band was obviously besotted with Bowie’ “Lodger” [released before the sessions began for this album] and took “African Night Flight” as a touchstone for this track.
 They even replicated Eno’s famous “cricket menace” for an appearance.
 When deep, backward sounding vocals appear near the end, the side of the album can’t end too soon.
 These seven tracks had been a thoroughly wild ride.
 What would side two entail?

 Next: …Set controls for the heart of the bass